Sparser Johnson-Lindenstrauss Transforms: Random Hashing Constructions

-Each monomial corresponds to a directed multigraph with labeled edges whose vertices correspond to the distinct $i_u$ and $j_u$.
+To each monomial above we associate a directed multigraph with labeled edges whose vertices correspond to the distinct $i_u$ and $j_u$.
 An $x_{i_u}x_{j_u}$ term corresponds to a directed edge with label $u$ from the vertex corresponding to $i_u$ to the vertex corresponding to $j_u$.
-The main idea to bound $\E_{h,\sigma}[Z_r^t]$ is then to group monomials whose corresponding graphs are isomorphic, then do some combinatorics.
+The basic idea we use to bound $\E Z_r^t$ is to group these monomials based on their associated graphs.

-\begin{lemma}\LemmaName{moments} For $t \le \log(1/\delta)$, $ \E_{h,\sigma}[Z_r^t] \le 2^{O(t)}\cdot $. \end{lemma} \begin{proof} Let $\mathcal{G}_t$ be the set of isomorphism classes of directed multigraphs with $t$ labeled edges with distinct labels in $[t]$, where each edge has positive and even degree (the sum of in- and out-degrees), and the number of vertices is between $2$ and $t$.
-Let $\mathcal{G}_t'$ be similar, but with labeled vertices and connected components as well, where vertices have distinct labels between $1$ and the number of vertices, and components have distinct labels between $1$ and the number of components.
-Let $f$ map the monomials appearing in \Equation{expand-it} to the corresponding graph isomorphism class.
-By $2t$-wise independence of $\sigma$, any monomial in \Equation{expand-it} whose corresponding graph does not have all even degrees has expectation $0$.
-For a graph $G$, we let $v$ denote the number of vertices, and $m$ the number of connected components.
-Let $d_u$ denote the degree of a vertex $u$.
-Then, \allowdisplaybreaks

-We now justify these inequalities.
-The justification of \Equation{zero} is similar to that in the Frobenius norm bound in \cite{KN10}.
-That is, $\prod_{u=1}^t \eta_{i_u,j_u,r}$ is determined by $h(i_u,r),h(j_u,r)$ for each $u\in[t]$, and hence its expectation is determined by $2t$-wise independence of $h$.
-This product is $1$ if $i_u$ and $j_u$ hash to the same element for each $u$ and is $0$ otherwise.
-Every $i_u, j_u$ pair hashes to the same element if and only if for each connected component of $G$, all elements of $\{i_1,\ldots,i_t,j_1,\ldots,j_t\}$ corresponding to vertices in that component hash to the same value.
-We can choose one element of $[k/s]$ for each component to be hashed to, thus giving $(k/s)^m$ possibilities.
-The probability of any particular hashing is $(k/s)^{-v}$, and this gives that the expectation of the product is $(s/k)^{v-m}$.